htswe/htswe.github.io/_posts/2024-06-30-notes-team-of-teams.md

 > On a single team, every individual needs to know every other individual in order to build trust, and they need to maintain comprehensive awareness at all times in order to maintain common purpose -- easy with a group of twenty-five, doable with a group of fifty, tricky above one hundred and definitely impossible across a task force of seven thousand.
 >
 > We don't need every member of the Task Force to know everyone else; we just needed everyone to know _someone_ on every team, so that when they thought about, or had to work with, the unit that bunked next door or their intelligence counterparts in D.C., they envisioned a friendly face rather than a competitive rival.
-> We needed to enable a team operating in an interdependent environment to understand the butterfly-effect ramifications of their work and make them aware of the other teams with whom they would have to coopertate in order to achieve strategic success.
+> We needed to enable a team operating in an interdependent environment to understand the butterfly-effect ramifications of their work and make them aware of the other teams with whom they would have to cooperate in order to achieve strategic success.
 >
 > _Team of teams (pg 129)_